zama-ai/concrete-ml/docs/torch_support.md

 or convolutional neural networks, with normalization and activation layers.
 Moreover, many element-wise operators are supported.

 Our torch conversion pipeline uses ONNX and an intermediate representation.
 We refer the user to [the Concrete-ML ONNX operator reference](onnx.md) for more information.
+We can also note that it is also possible to directly [compile ONNX models](compilation_onnx.md).

 ## List of supported torch operators